bloomen/libunittest/README.txt

 chmod u+x install.sh
 ./install.sh [install_directory]

-If install_directory is not given than libunittest will be installed in a standard system location (/usr) requiring root privileges.
-Please note that libunittest is only installed if all unit tests pass.
+If install_directory is not given then libunittest will be installed in a standard system location (/usr/local) requiring root privileges.

 libunittest is being developed by Christian Blume.
 Contact Christian at chr.blume@gmail.com for any questions or comments.